+What are the amount limits on purchase orders?
 Purchase orders have various limitations depending on the amount of the order.
 All valid purchase orders of any amount must be issued to an approved vendor.
 If the purchase order is not issued to an approved vendor the following process is required:

 Purchase orders that exceed $50,000.00 require the formal bids process and approval from the Board of Trustees.

+Why does the district require that all purchases be made through a valid purchase order?
 All purchases must have a valid purchase order.
 Valid purchase orders help:

 The purchase order itself acts as a promise to pay for all the vendors it is issued to.

 Track purchases and services requested by the originator through its purchase order number.

 Provides records of items/services requested by the various departments/campuses.

 Gives vendors a record/copy to distribute the merchandise/service.

 Reduces or eliminates the possibility of theft.

-Bids and proposals are open to vendor’s local and state wide.
-Our state mandated procedures require that we advertise in a local newspaper for no less than two consecutive weeks.
+If the District identifies the need for a formal process the Purchasing Department will begin the process of gathering data and determining the best method that will provide the greatest probability for savings.
+Bids and proposals are open to vendor’s local and statewide.
+Our state-mandated procedures require that we advertise in a local newspaper for no less than two consecutive weeks.
 We then proceed to mail solicitations to vendors that have previously asked to be considered for that particular project.
 Once received all bids/proposals will be evaluated and a recommendation will be made to the Board of Trustees on the vendor who provides the best overall value to the District.

 How are vendors placed on the mailing list for bids/proposals?